digitalbazaar/bedrock/FAQ.md

 We wish this were not true.
 We wish we could just develop great technology, release it to the world, and people would pay us for it.
-To date, the revenue we've received from other large companies that have benefitted from projects we've open sourced wouldn't even cover a month of operations.
+To date, the revenue we've received from other large companies that have benefited from projects we've open sourced wouldn't even cover a month of operations.
 The reality is that large companies don't pay small companies for their work unless they absolutely have to.